OSUSecLab/SgxPectre/README.md

 However, it has already been demonstrated that by observing execution traces of an enclave program left in the CPU caches, branch target buffers, DRAM's row buffer contention, page-table entries, and page-fault exception handlers, a side-channel adversary with system privileges may *infer* sensitive data from the enclaves.
 These traditional side-channel attacks are only feasible if the enclave program already has secret-dependent memory access patterns.

 SgxPectre Attacks are a new type of side-channel attacks against SGX enclaves.
 But the consequences of SgxPectre Attacks are far more concerning.
 We show that SgxPectre Attacks can completely compromise the confidentiality of SGX enclaves.
 In particular, because vulnerable code patterns exist in most SGX runtime libraries (e.g., Intel SGX SDK, Rust-SGX, Graphene-SGX) and are difficult to  be eliminated, the adversary could perform SgxPectre Attacks against *any* enclave programs.
 We demonstrate end-to-end attacks to show that the adversary could learn the content of the enclave memory, as well as its register values in such attacks.
+Most importantly, we have applied SgxPectre Attacks to steal seal keys and attestation keys from Intel signed quoting enclaves.
+The seal key can be used to decrypt sealed storage outside the enclaves, and the attestation key can be used to forge attestation signatures.

 ## Research papers
 * [SgxPectre Attacks: Leaking Enclave Secrets via Speculative Execution](http://web.cse.ohio-state.edu/~zhang.834/papers/SgxPectre.pdf), *Guoxing Chen, Sanchuan Chen, Yuan Xiao, Yinqian Zhang, Zhiqiang Lin, Ten H. Lai*, Feb.
 2018.